DevOpsTool/EcolibriumDevOpsTest/README.md

 # Building the web server infrastructure

-After setting up your devops env and exporting your AWS user credentials to the environment you should and install Terrform 0.12:
+After all Necessary setup up your env and exporting your AWS user credentials to the environment you should and install Terrform 0.12:

-``Edit **terraform.tfvars** and set your correct IP address so that you and only you can ssh into the ec2 instance``
+``Edit terraform.tfvars and set your Local IP address so that you and only you can ssh into the ec2 instance``

 Next, build the web server from within the EcolibriumDevOpsTest directory by: